LoqmanSamani/protein-fold/α_fold/medium.md

 Keep in mind that the coordinates in these files are given in angstroms or nanometers, depending on the convention used, and they represent the spatial positions of atoms within the crystal structure.

+co-evolution: Suppose we have a protein where an amino acid with negative charge (say, glutamate) is near to an amino acid with positive charge (say, lysine), although they are both far away in the amino acid sequence.
+This Coulombic interaction stabilises the structure of the protein.
+Imagine now that the first amino acid mutates into a positively charged amino acid — in order to preserve this contact, the second amino acid will be under evolutionary pressure to mutate into a negatively charged amino acid, otherwise the resulting protein may not be able to fold.